MAGNESIUM Overview Information

 Magnesium is required for the proper growth and maintenance of bones.
 Magnesium is also required for the proper function of nerves, muscles, and many other parts of the body.
 In the stomach, magnesium helps neutralize stomach acid and moves stools through the intestine.

-- Dyspepsia (heartburn or “sour stomach”) as an antacid.
-Various magnesium compounds are used.
-Magnesium hydroxide seems to work the fastest.
+- Dyspepsia (heartburn or “sour stomach”).
+Taking magnesium by mouth as an antacid reduces symptoms of heartburn.
+Various magnesium compounds can be used, but magnesium hydroxide seems to work the fastest.

 Likely Effective for: